vadno/korkor_pilot/README.md

 Zero verbs (zero copulas and ellipted verbs) were inserted manually.
 Zero substantives were inserted into the sentences where they would appear if the sentence were in past tense.
 The got a combined index derived from the index of the token preceding the inserted zero verb.

 > A sorozat főhőse Papyrus ∅<sub>van</sub>, aki egy ifjú halászlegény ∅<sub>van</sub>.
+>
+> *The hero of the series is Papyrus, who is a young fisherman.*

 Ellipted verbs are inserted into the sentence where they would appear and they got a combined index similarly to the zero substantives.

 > Öccse miniszteri posztot vállalt, majd elnöki pozíciót ∅<sub>vállalt</sub>.
+>
+> *His brother assumed a ministerial position, then presidential one.*

 ### Zero Pronouns